AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 * *number of processors available*
 * *seed*

-The parameters shown in the spec file above have been proved to work well for most of the cases, but user can set other values (see `HMMParameters`_ section for more information about how to set optimal parameters).
+The parameters shown in the example spec file have been proved to work well for most of the cases, but user can set other values (see `HMMParameters`_ section for more information about how to set optimal parameters).

 Once the hidden Markov model has finished, |ai| outputs the most likely genotypes, genotype dosages and genotype probabilities into different files:

 * ``ImputeGenotypes.txt``
 * ``ImputeGenotypesHMM.txt``